 We do not sell, rent or lease its customer lists to third parties.
-From time to time we may contact you on behalf of external business partners about a particular offering that may be of interest to you.
-In those cases, your unique personally identifiable information (e-mail, name, address, telephone number) is not transferred to the third party.
-In addition, we may share data with trusted partners to help us perform statistical analysis, send you email, postal mail and/or appointment reminders, provide customer support or arrange for deliveries.
+We may share data with trusted partners (our data processors) to help us perform statistical analysis, send you email, postal mail and/or appointment reminders, provide customer support or arrange for deliveries.
 All such third parties are prohibited from using your personal information except to provide these services to the Trust, and they are required to maintain the confidentiality of your information.

 A new service called SIDeR (Somerset Integrated Digital electronic Record) is being rolled out across Somerset over the next few years to allow GP practices, hospitals and Social Care to securely view your health and care information.